 While it is not technically needed, it is good practice to include it, and it looks like this:

 Creating a real HTML document requires the use of HTML tags.
-HTML tags are used to describe and give meaning to whatever content is inside the tag, which helps give the page structure.
+HTML tags are used to describe and give meaning to whatever content is inside the tag, which gives the page structure.

 Let's start with a very basic HTML document.

 <!DOCTYPE html> <html> <head> <title>Look at this title!</title> </head> <body> <h1>I am very important!</h1> </body> </html>

-Ignoring the very first line for the time being, you can see that the
+Ignoring DOCTYPE declaration, you can see that the

 html tag encompasses the entire document.
-This tells the browser "hey, everything between these two tags is an HTML document!".
+This tells the browser "hey, everything between these two tags is an HTML document, so please render it".

 After that, pretty much every website you browse will then contain two more tags, a